documentcloud/documentcloud/app/views/help/publishing.markdown

 # Publishing Documents on your Web Site

-To publish a document from DocumentCloud on your web site, you can either download a standalone copy of the viewer, or copy and paste a simple embed code for that document.
+To publish a document from DocumentCloud on your website, you can either download a standalone copy of the viewer, or copy and paste a simple embed code for that document.
 The instructions that follow assume some basic familiarity with HTML, but we've tried to keep the embedding process as simple as possible.

 For live examples, we're keeping a list of some of our [favorite embedded documents][].
 If you've done some great reporting that isn't there yet, [let us know][] about it.